-Everything You Need to Know about Flying Fishing
+Everything You Need to Know about Flying Fish

 Flying fish are sea species with highly modified pectoral fins.
 Despite their name, flying fish can’t fly with power.
-They instead drive out of the water at speeds of over 35 miles or 56 kilometers per hour.
+They instead drive out of the water at a speed of over 35 miles or 56 kilometers per hour.

 Sounds amazing, right?